radang2014/cs120-final/README.md

 ### App URL
-Access the app here: [https://cs120final-02476e741fe3.herokuapp.com/](https://cs120final-02476e741fe3.herokuapp.com/)
+Access the app here: [https://cs120final-02476e741fe3.herokuapp.com/](https://cs120final-02476e741fe3.herokuapp.com/) **NOTE: As of May 17th, 2024, the site has been powered down.
+If you'd like to access the app, clone a local copy, install NodeJS, install all dependencies in `package.json`, and run `node app.js`.**

 ### Implementation Notes
  * `app.js` is the driver that figures out what the current "view" of the app is and calls the appropriate function